Periodic homogenization with an interface: The multi-dimensional case: Well-posedness of the martingale problem and characterization of the limiting process

 \section{Well-posedness of the martingale problem and characterization of the limiting process}

-The aim of this section is to show that the martingale problem associated to the operator $\bar \CL$ as defined in Theorem~\ref{maintheorem} is unique and to characterise the corresponding (strong) Markov process.
-Our main tool is the following general result by Ethier and Kurtz \cite[Theorem~4.1]{MR838085}:
+The aim of this section is to show that the martingale problem associated to the operator $\bar\CL$ as defined in Theorem \ref{maintheorem} is unique and to characterize the corresponding (strong) Markov process.
+Our main tool is the following general result by Ethier and Kurtz \cite {MR838085}, Theorem 4.1. \begin{theorem} Let $E$ be a separable metric space, and let $A\dvtx\mathscr{D}(A) \to\CB_b(E)$ be linear and dissipative.
+Suppose there exists $\lambda > 0$ such that